Robert Brockman: Tax fraud charges

 On September 5, 2018, IRS agents and Bermudan police executed a search warrant for a raid in Bermuda on the home office of Evatt Tamine ("Tamine"), a lawyer who worked closely with Brockman for 14 years and who, according to the Government, helped Brockman illegally conceal assets offshore.

 A 39-count indictment was filed against Brockman in September 2020 in the Northern District of California.
 Brockman was accused of engaging in a 20-year long scheme to hide around $2 billion in income from the IRS.
 His charges included tax evasion, wire fraud, money laundering, and failure to disclose assets held overseas.
 Brockman pleaded not guilty, and was released on a $1 million bond.
 In October 2021, Brockman was among those listed in the Pandora Papers revelations, which exposed offshore tax shelters of the financial assets of hundreds of politicians, business people, and celebrities.

 Brockman was later placed under an IRS assessment targeting taxpayers who may flee.
 In March 2022, he offered to put up $1.45 billion to relax IRS liens on his property and assets.
 In May 2022, he was ruled mentally competent to stand trial by Judge George C. Hanks Jr. of the United States District Court for the Southern District of Texas.

 Brockman was an investor in Vista Equity Partners.
 Its founder Robert F. Smith reached a non-prosecution agreement with the United States Department of Justice, agreeing in October 2020 to assist the DOJ in a case against Brockman who was charged that month with what the DOJ called the "largest ever" tax fraud scheme by a U.S. citizen, and to pay a fine of $139 million.

-The U.S. government is continuing its efforts to recover the $1.4 billion in unpaid taxes and penalties from his estate.
-They seek to liquidate assets linked to his alleged schemes.
-For example, a Bermuda corporation he launched, Point Investments Ltd., which was allegedly used to hide funds, is exploring the sale of a $1 billion-plus portfolio of investments.
+In December 2025, Brockman's heirs settled with the IRS, paying $750 Million which includes $456 million in back taxes and $294 million in penalties, in the largest tax fraud case involving an individual.